ztwww2222/cfxhttp/docs/en.md

  * `PROXY` (optional) Reverse proxy for websites using Cloudflare CDN.
 Format: `example.com`
  * `LOG_LEVEL` debug, info, error, none
  * `TIME_ZONE` Timestamp time zone of logs. e.g. Argentina is `-3`
  * `XHTTP_PATH` URL path for xhttp transport. e.g. `/xhttp`.
-Leave it empty means disable this feature.
+Leave it empty to disable this feature.
  * `WS_PATH` URL path for ws transport. e.g. `/ws`.
-Leave it empty means disable this feature.
+Leave it empty to disable this feature.
  * `DOH_QUERY_PATH` URL path for DNS over HTTP(S) feature, e.g. `/doh-query`.
-Leave it empty means disable this feature.
+Leave it empty to disable this feature.
  * `UPSTREAM_DOH` e.g. `https://dns.google/dns-query`.
-Do not use Cloudflare DNS
+Do not use Cloudflare DNS.

 You can setup those configurations in worker's enviroment variables config panel too.
 Env-vars have higher priority.

 If every thing goes right, you would see a `Hello world!` when accessing `https://sub.your-website.com/`.
-Viste `https://sub.your-website.com/(XHTTP_PATH)/?uuid=(YOUR-UUID)` to get `client-config.json` for xhttp transport.
-Replace `(XHTTP_PATH)` with `(WS_PATH)` to get configurations for ws transport.
+Visit `https://sub.your-website.com/(XHTTP_PATH)/?uuid=(YOUR-UUID)` to get a `client-config.json` with xhttp transport.
+Replace `(XHTTP_PATH)` with `(WS_PATH)` to get a config with ws transport.

 #### Notice
  * This script is slow, do not expect too much.
  * Workers do not support UDP.
 Applications require UDP feature will not work.
 Such as DNS.
  * Workers have CPU executing-time limit.
 Applications require long-term connection would disconnect randomly.
-Such as downloading big file.
+Such as downloading a big file.
  * DoH feature is no for xray-core, use DoT in `config.json` instead. e.g. `tcp://8.8.8.8:53`
- * Enable one of ws or xhttp transport as needed.
+ * Enable one of ws transport or xhttp transport as needed.
 It's a bit wasteful to enable both.
- * XHTTP transport can only deploy on Cloudflare workers. [issue #2](https://github.com/vrnobody/cfxhttp/issues/2)
+ * The xhttp transport can only deploy on Cloudflare workers. [issue #2](https://github.com/vrnobody/cfxhttp/issues/2)
  * The more people knows of this script, the sooner this script got banned.

 #### Credits